MohamedSalahApdElzaher/Simple_Calculator/README.md

 # **Simple Assembly Calculator**

+We introduce to you two versions of simple assembly calculator:

+### A. Two-operand simple calculator
+### B. Expression-solver simple calculator

+Let's go in some details <br/>

-  ## A. Two operands simple calculator
+  ## A. Two-operand simple calculator

 ### Introduction

-The two operands simple calculator is an assembly program that solves algebraic operations.
+The two-operand simple calculator is an assembly program that solves algebraic operations.

 ### Features and Functionalities